 James R. McCurdy, M.D. - Vice Chairman

-Dr. McCurdy is Vice Chair and active in supervising residents and providing special expertise in geriatric psychiatry.
-Dr. McCurdy attended the University of Iowa, College of Medicine in Iowa City, IA.
+Vice Chair and active in supervising residents and provides special expertise in geriatric psychiatry.
+Dr. McCurdy attended University of Iowa, College of Medicine, Iowa City, IA.
 He completed his residency at Letterman Army Medical Center, San Francisco.

 Prapti Mehta, M.D.
 Director, Women's Mental Health